-- We found there some systems to identify and follow up children living in disadvantaged circumstances, including children and young people who had a high number of accident and emergency (A&E) attendances. - All parents or guardians calling with concerns about a child under the age of 18 were offered a same day appointment regardless of circumstances. - The practice had a good uptake for childhood immunisations and this was monitored regularly for recall and non-attendance.
-The practice recently conducted an audit on how this can be further improved. - The practice offered GP led ante-natal clinics.
+- We found there were systems to identify and follow up children living in disadvantaged circumstances, including children and young people who had a high number of accident and emergency (A&E) attendances. - All parents or guardians calling with concerns about a child under the age of 18 were offered a same day appointment regardless of circumstances. - The practice had a good uptake for childhood immunisations and this was monitored regularly for recall and non-attendance. - The practice offered ante-natal clinics.